 Like in the last film, Rachel Keller is a news reporter.
 She apparently moved to Astoria, Oregon to get away from that pesky trouble in The Ring, the original film.
 She likes it in the new small town because it is quiet.
 However, she hears at the news station about some dude who died with a weird look on his face.
 Hmm.

 Now would be a good time to explain a little bit about the original film, The Ring, which the Ring Two is based on.
 You see, there is this video tape that if you watch it, you get a call and a voice tells you that you have seven days to live.
 The video contains a montage of black and white images, a creepy scene with some lady combing her hair in a mirror.
 You see a well.
 There are fields.
 You also get haunted by the ghost of Samara, a girl that was killed by her Mom as a backdrop to the plot in The Ring.
 Oh, you die seven days later after watching the video tape too.
 Of course, one way to escape this fate is to have someone else watch the tape.
 This is the plot of The Ring and it is also the plot of The Ring Two.
-The Ring Three is in production and I wonder what extravagant new ideas they will put into the third effort (yes, that was sarcastic).
 For the most part, though, The Ring Two is reasonably entertaining and competently filmed, just not very inspired.
 I would say a moderately above average ghost film.
-Seen a lot worse that is for sure.
+I've seen a lot worse, that is for sure.

-Keller's new angle to save her son is to seek out the original family of Samara.
+Keller's new angle to save her son is to seek out Samara's original family.
 We learn Samara was adopted by the Morgan family.
 This leads Keller to the institutionalized mother of Samara, Evelyn (the legendary Sissy Spacek).
 Keller learns that Evelyn suffered from severe postpartum depression.
 She believed she needed to kill her child (Yes, I would call that severe).
 So, Samara was taken from her and given to the Morgan family.

 That is all well and clever don't you think?
 I mean you can play that adoption trick for the next sequel too, right?
 Perhaps Samara was adopted by Evelyn.
 So maybe in the third film there will be another institutionalized wacko to visit?